-Last updated: February 2010
+Last updated: August 2011

-Further details relating to each of the following areas, including procedural instructions, can be found on the Student Services Centre website at: www.lse.ac.uk/SSC
+Further details relating to each of the following areas, including procedural instructions, can be found on the Student Services Centre website.

 Registration means that you are a member of the School and entitled to use the School facilities.
 It is your responsibility to ensure that you register fully for your programme of study.